 In Python2 there is a basestring type, which both str and unicode inherit.
 In Python3, only unicode should be of this type, while bytestrings are type (byte).

-For this reason, we use a builtin form python future.
+For this reason, we use an import from python future.
 Before:

 '''

 s = "this is a string"

 if(isinstance(basestring)):

 print "This line will run"

 '''

 After: